mnapoli/php-static-analyzer/README.md

     This project is meant as a base to write more useful applications for end users, as such it's just a library.
 If you are interested, open an issue.

+### Is it fast?

+No, for now the goal is to have something working.
+Then it will be made as fast as possible, just don't expect that to be a priority at first.

 ## Installation

 ```